 “Christian worship is never a solitary undertaking.
 Both on its visible and invisible sides, it has a thoroughly social and organic character.
 The worshipper, however lonely in appearance, comes before God as a member of a great family; part of the Communion of Saints, living and dead.
-His own small effort of adoration is offered “in and for all.” —Evelyn Underhill
+His own small effort of adoration is offered “in and for all.”

 Every member of the assembly gathered for worship is a minister of the liturgy.
 Each Sunday, some people are assigned to particular roles within the context of our worship.
 We welcome your exploration of any ministries listed here.

 Saint Mark's uses Ministry Scheduler Pro to organize, schedule and communicate with the many people who serve as liturgical ministers and make the cathedral's liturgies possible.
-Click the first button to enroll in the system for the first time.
-The second button will take you to the scheduling portal.
+Once your account has been set up, this button will take you to the scheduling portal.
+Contact Hannah Hochkeppel (hhochkeppel@saintmarks.org) to enroll for the first time, or with any questions or problems.

 Ministries During Worship